graygnuorg/sargon/README.md

 1. Create LDAP filter with the user name and the names of the groups the user belongs to.
-   For example, if the requesting user name is `smt`, and his main and supplementary groups are `staff`, `docker`, `wheel`, then the LDAP filter will be:
+   For example, if the requesting user name is `smt`, and this user is member of the groups `staff`, `docker`, and `wheel`, then the LDAP filter will be:

 ```text